MrAlaux/iramm/README.md

-# IRamm
+# Nugget Doom

-IRamm is a fork of [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom), essentially intended as a personal playground to mess around with Doom's source code.
+Nugget Doom (formerly known as IRamm) is a fork of [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom), essentially intended as a personal playground to mess around with Doom's source code.

 ### Features (with default bindings if applicable)